eljeko/-camel-examples/camel-example-rest-rhsso-auth/README.md

 user: jhon
 password: 123456

-After the login you'll be redirected to the original url with this json document:
+After login you'll be redirected to the original url with this json document:

 ```{"account":{"name":"Jhon","surname":"Green"}}```